rubenwardy/minetest_modding_book/_en/quality/luacheck.md

 when your project receives a pull request - you'll be able to see the LuaCheck output without downloading the code.

-First you should visit [travis-ci.org](https://travis-ci.org/) and sign in with your Github account.
+First, you should visit [travis-ci.org](https://travis-ci.org/) and sign in with your Github account.
 Then find your project's repo in your Travis profile, and enable Travis by flipping the switch.